dapr-sandbox/generator-dapr/src/templates/languages/csharp/README.md

 ```

 ### Service Invocation
 To test the microservice, you can start by invoking one of its REST endpoints through the dapr port.
-Use your favorite http client (e.g. curl, Postman, your browser) to make a GET request against `http://localhost:3500/v1.0/invoke/csharp/method/randomNumber`.
-Alternatively, use the `dapr invoke` command to call the endpoint:
+Use your favorite http client (e.g. curl, Postman, your browser) to make requests against this project's endpoints:

 **Deposit Money**